sourcefuse/terraform-aws-arc-sagemaker/docs/module-usage-guide/README.md

 ### Module Overview

- Terraform module for managing a comprehensive Terraform module for creating and managing AWS SageMaker Studio domains, user profiles, model, endpoint, endpoint configuration and ML pipelines with all advanced features and best practices.
+ A comprehensive Terraform module for creating and managing AWS SageMaker Studio resources — including domains, user profiles, models, endpoints, endpoint configurations, and ML pipelines.
+This module follows AWS and Terraform best practices, supports advanced customization, integrates seamlessly with IAM and VPC settings, and is designed to enable scalable, secure, and production-ready ML workflows.

 ### Prerequisites